Adrinalin4ik/Nestjs-Graphql-Tools/README.md

 ```

 ## Options
-Options is an ENV variables that you can provide to configurate the lib
+Options are ENV variables that you can provide to configurate the lib
-- FILTER_OPERATION_PREFIX - Operation prefix.
-You can make hasura-like prefix for where operators like _eq, _neq, etc. Example FILTER_OPERATION_PREFIX=\_
+- `FILTER_OPERATION_PREFIX` - Operation prefix.
+You can make hasura-like prefix for where operators like _eq, _neq, etc. Example `FILTER_OPERATION_PREFIX=\_`

 ## More examples